The classification of surface states of topological insulators and superconductors with magnetic point group symmetry: Simple example

-The next step is embedding the kink Hamiltonians $\tilde H(k_x,x)$ in the group $K_{\rm AI}$ of atomic insulators into $1d$ Hamiltonians $H(k_x)$ with a uniform mass classified by the group $K$.
-By setting the kink mass $M(x)$ to be zero, the Dirac Hamiltonian (\ref{eq:1DDiracKink}) is regarded as one with a uniform mass $m\G_0$, which defines a homomorphism $f: K_{\rm AI} \to K$.
-To determine the target element $f(1) \in K$ of the generator $1 \in K_{\rm AI}$, we should match the algebra of symmetry generators for $K_{\rm AI}$ with the algebra of $K$.
-To do so, we introduce the chiral operator $\tilde I = \G_1 \bar I$ that acts only on the real-space coordinate
+The final step is to determine which element of the $K$-group $K$ admits a kink term $M(x)\G_1$, which is given by the homomorphism $f: K_{\rm AI} \to K$ defined through the identification of $H_{0d}$ and $H_{\rm kink}(\hat k_x,x)$.
+By setting the kink mass $M(x)$ to be zero, the Dirac Hamiltonian (\ref{eq:1DDiracKink_2}) is regarded as one without $x$-dependence, which defines the homomorphism $f$.
+For the generator model \eqref{eq:1d_KAI_GeneratorModel}, the modified inversion operator is $\tilde I = i \g_1 \hat I = -\tau_x \s_z$, and the $1d$ winding number $w_{1d}$ defined in \eqref{eq:1dwinding} is given by